About the Flu

 When to Go to the Doctor or Come to the Hospital

-Most people with the flu do not require medical care or testing.
+Most people with the flu do not require medical care.

 If your child has a fever and symptoms such as cough, sore throat, runny nose or a stuffy nose, call their doctor before coming to the hospital.
 The doctor will decide if your child needs to come to the hospital or not.
 Also call your child's doctor if your child is under 5 and has flu symptoms.